blade1989/EuroCMS/README.md

 #EuroCMS

-**Your free, easy to use, and customizable Content Management System**
+**Your free, easy to use and customizable Content Management System**

 ---